PhoenixAlx/SiViWo/README.md

 # SiViWo
 Simulation of virgin words.
 The idea is to simulate how the new words appear in the language.
 In this project the programation's language used will be python (version 3)

+##07/10/2016

+I have added the issues of goal 3 and other to learn new things.

+###Goal 3

+* Add in model0 agents and networks
+* Create class for networks
+* Create class for agents

+###Learning:

+* The idea is to update the web of project when the readme.md is update
+* Seach modules in python that do it or to develope my own module

 ##06/10/2016

 Following with the idea the milestones I have opened a milestone to join the different points that correspond to the goal 1